-A Grade 1 Cambridge IGCSE (9-1) First Language English candidate will be able to:
+A Grade F Cambridge IGCSE First Language English candidate will be able to:

-- understand and communicate information at a straightforward level, and select what is relevant for specific purposes - understand and describe basic facts, ideas and opinions - present material with some sense of order and coherence - describe experience in concrete terms, expressing intelligibly what is felt and what is imagined - recognise clear meanings and explicit attitudes of a writer, and comment on them at a literal level - show awareness that language is used in different ways in different circumstances - write in accurate, simple sentences, using a basic vocabulary - demonstrate accuracy in simple grammar usage, spelling and punctuation.
+- understand and communicate information at a straightforward level, and select what is relevant for specific purposes - understand and describe basic facts, ideas, and opinions - present material with some sense of order and coherence - describe experience in concrete terms, expressing intelligibly what is felt and what is imagined - recognize clear meanings and explicit attitudes of a writer, and comment on them at a literal level - show awareness that language is used in different ways in different circumstances - write in accurate, simple sentences, using a basic vocabulary - demonstrate accuracy in simple grammar usage, spelling, and punctuation.

-And additionally, for candidates taking the Speaking and Listening components:
+And additionally, for candidates taking the Speaking and Listening component:

-- explain ideas, describe events and convey opinions clearly when speaking; sometimes contribute to discussion - show a readiness to listen to others, and sometimes respond appropriately.
+- explain ideas, describe events, and convey opinions clearly when speaking; sometimes contribute to discussion - show a readiness to listen to others, and sometimes respond appropriately.

-Changes to this syllabus for 2019
+Changes to This Syllabus for 2019

 The syllabus has been updated.
-The latest syllabus is version 3, published February 2018.
+The latest syllabus is version 1, published September 2017